accessibilitywars/zaw2/content/builds/power-harbinger.md

 apm = "40"
 +++

-Alternative power build for Necro enjoyers who are sick of playing Reaper
+Alternative power build for Necro enjoyers who are sick of playing Reaper[^1]

+[^1]: Shoutout to Zargholl for his comments, without which this build would have been much worse.
+You can find him helping out players with any questions they have about Necromancer over at the Snow Crows discord, where he also enjoys theorycrafting ~~and shitposting~~.

 ## Notes